 At the time of review it comes in 2 different color options, the black gray as shown in the hands on images as well as a white and mint color combination.

 A nice touch, not often seen is that the charging stand and travel case provided color matched.
 This is where a little extra finesse and quality shows and often why Sonicare charge a premium.

-Interestingly, the brush head is White in color.
+Interestingly, the brush head is ehite in color.

-Ok, Black and White are a classic color combination, but would a Black brush head not have finished the stealthy look off a bit better?
+Ok, black and ehite are a classic color combination, but would a black brush head not have finished the stealthy look off a bit better?

 2 primary parts make up the electric toothbrush, they are the brush handle and the detachable and interchangeable brush head.

 Let’s take a look at the brush handle design in detail followed by the brush head and some of the features the pair offer.